d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 `Computer Configuration\Administrative Templates\Windows Components\Windows Game Recording and Broadcasting`

 If you wanna record your screen and stuff, don't apply this.
 Otherwise, why not just disable it?
-Unnecesary stuff.
+Unnecessary stuff.

 - Enables or disables Windows Game Windows Game Recording and Broadcasting -> Disabled